Ranked: The Safest Countries in South America 2022 (+ Where To Avoid!)

 1 | URUGUAY

-Uruguay tops this list as the safest South American country in 2021 with an overall score of 1.817 on the most recent Global Peace Index.
+Uruguay tops this list as the safest South American country in 2022 and 2021 with an overall score of 1.817 on the most recent Global Peace Index.
 This number also places the South American nation as the 47th safest country in the world and safest Latin American country after Costa Rica.

 Uruguay scores well on both external and internal conflicts fought, displaced people, good neighbouring country relations, low terrorist activity, and low political instability.
 The country does not fare as well on the civil police force, homicides, and perceived criminality in society.